LoatmanP/flexible-jekyll/_posts/2017-09-12-interactive-resume.markdown

  fig.show() #check out your interactive reusme!
 ```
-## Keep it Interactive and Publish it to your website
+## Keep it Interactive and Publish it to your website using [Plotly Chart Studio](https://chart-studio.plotly.com/)